 Principal of the Year

 A committee composed of credit union employees have selected our four finalists from the nominations we received.
 The finalists will be eligible to be named our 2024 Principal of The Year Award.
 Below is the list of finalists available for voting.
 The finalist with the most votes will be named our 2024 Principal of the Year and receive a grand prize of $2,500.
 The remaining finalists will each receive a $500 honorarium.
-Read the information regarding each finalist below and vote for our 2024 Principal of the Year!
+The Winner of our 2024 Principal of the Year Award is Mr. Jose Hernandez from Pasadena ISD!
+Congratulations!

 PRINCIPAL OF THE YEAR FINALISTS